-Definition.
-The extended Delaunay tessellation within the set N is the unique partition of the convex hull Ω of all the nodes into regions Ω_i such that $\Omega = U\Omega_i$, where each Ω_i is the polyhedron defined by all the nodes laying on the same Voronoï sphere.
+Definition: The Extended Delaunay tessellation within the set N is the unique partition of the convex hull Ω of all the nodes into regions Ω_i such that $\Omega = U \Omega_i$, where each Ω_i is the polyhedron defined by all the nodes laying on the same Voronoï sphere.

-The main difference between the traditional Delaunay tessellation and the EDT is that, in the latter, all the nodes belonging to the same Voronoï sphere define a unique polyhedron.
+The main difference between the traditional Delaunay tessellation and the Extended Delaunay tessellation is that, in the latter, all the nodes belonging to the same Voronoï sphere define a unique polyhedron.
 With this definition, the domain Ω is divided into tetrahedra and other polyhedra, which are unique for a set of node distributions.
 Fig. 9 for instance, is a 2-D polygon partition with a triangle, a quadrangle and a pentagon.
-Fig. 10 is a classical eightnode polyhedron with all the nodes on the same sphere.
+Fig. 10 is a classical 8-nodes polyhedron with all the nodes on the same sphere.